KimSoybean/My-firsht-BP-network/README.md

 # My-first-BP-network
 ---
-This project is my first try on BP-network，a exploration on the initialization of BP，and it is finished on 2017/4/29.
+This project is my first try on BP-network，an exploration on the initialization of BP，and it is finished on 2017/4/29.

 If you have interest in DeepLearning，you can try this project as your Knocking brick because you can learn well about the parameters in network such as,learning rate, initial ways for parameters，SGD , local optimum and so on.